lyokha/nginx-custom-counters-module/README.md

 permissions for the workers' user.

-Writing to the backup storage can be useful to restore persistent counters on power outage or *kill -9* of Nginx master process.
+Writing to the backup storage can be useful to restore persistent counters on power outage or *kill -9* of the Nginx master process.
 In such cases the main storage will be replaced by the backup storage automatically given that the latter will have more recent modification time and will not be corrupted.